OctopusDeploy/docs/docs/administration/managing-infrastructure/managing-multiple-instances.md

 - When [upgrading the Octopus Server](/docs/administration/upgrading/index.md), each instance of the **Windows service should be stopped first by hand**; the default installation process sometimes seems to ignore non-default instances and won't stop them before replacing files, nor restart them afterwards.
 - Each instance is **backed up separately**, so don't forget to [configure backup for each one](/docs/administration/data/backup-and-restore.md).
-- Each instance has its own SQL Server database, with a different **Master Encryption Key**; make sure [the key for each instance is recorded somewhere safe](/docs/administration/security/data-encryption.md).
+- Each instance has its own SQL Server Database, with a different **Master Encryption Key**; make sure [the key for each instance is recorded somewhere safe](/docs/administration/security/data-encryption.md).
   :::

 ## Considerations for Tentacle Instances {#Managingmultipleinstances-ConsiderationsforTentacleinstances}